 If you are a worshipper at St. Mary’s, or attend from time to time, we can send you a box of donation envelopes at the beginning of each year (use the email link to request envelopes).
 There is a separate envelope for each Sunday of the year stamped with your unique envelope number.
 There is no obligation to donate every week but many donors prefer to do so.

-If you are a visitor from outside the Parish or attend weddings, funerals or special services, you can use the white Gift Aid envelope that can be found in the pews.
+If you are a visitor from outside the Parish or attend weddings, funerals or special services, you can use the yellow Gift Aid envelope that can be found in the church.
 It is essential to write your name, address and postcode on the envelope before enclosing your donation, this way we can fully claim back the tax.

 c) Bank or Building Society payments.